nhrap-dev/export/README.md

 The Hazus Export tool requires Hazus, ArcGIS Desktop, and conda to be installed on your computer.
 If you haven't already, follow this [README](https://github.com/nhrap-dev/Environment-Setup/tree/update-README) to setup your machine with miniforge and conda before trying to run Export.

 ## Documentation

-For information about the fields, values and units found in exported Hazus results data, please refer to the guide sheets in the data-dictionaries folder: "EQDataDictionary", "TSDataDictionary", "FLDataDictionary", and "HUDataDictionary". https://github.com/nhrap-hazus/export/tree/master/data-dictionaries
+Please refer to the guide sheets in the [data-dictionaries](/data-dictionaries) folder for information about the fields, values, and units found in exported HAZUS results data.

 ## To Use

 Follow the steps below to run Export.

-**1. Download zip folder from GitHub, unzip.**
+**1. Download zip folder from GitHub, then unzip.**
 ![Download Export](Images/Step1.png "Download Export")

 **2. Double-click "hazus-export-tool.py".**
 ![Open Export](Images/Step2.png "Open Export")

-**3. Select a study region to export from those stored in your dekstop Hazus database, as shown in the drop-down menu.**
+**3. Select a study region from the drop-down list.**
 ![Select Study Region](Images/Step3.png "Select Study Region")

 **4. Select summary information to export.**